futape/gustav/Gustav-configuration.md

 +   Does the PHP file handling the [auto-generation of destination files](Automatic-generation-of-destination-files) exist?
 If not, a log-entry is created.
 +   If the [`exit_on_error` configuration option](#bool-exit_on_error--true) is disabled, a log-entry is created.
 +   Is PHP's [`open_basedir` configuration option](http://php.net/manual/en/ini.core.php#ini.open-basedir) set to a null value (i.e. all files can be read)?
 If not, a log-entry is created.
++   Is PHP's [`allow_url_fopen` configuration option](http://php.net/manual/en/filesystem.configuration.php#ini.allow-url-fopen) enabled?
+If not, a log-entry is created.

 Regardless of this option's value, the following checks are always executed.